ndali25/test4/README.md

 Authors: Michail Anthropelos, Runhuan Feng, Seongyoon Kim

 # Purpose
-Automatically execute the main Python notebook **headlessly** in a Docker container.
+Automatically execute the main Python notebook **headlessly** and save outputs in /app/99_logs.
-Do NOT start an interactive Jupyter server.
+Do NOT start any interactive Jupyter server.

-# Notebook to Run
+# Notebook Execution Command
-File: analysis/Code_On_the_Expansion_of_Risk_Pooling.ipynb
+Use the following command to run the notebook automatically: jupyter nbconvert --to notebook --execute analysis/Code_On_the_Expansion_of_Risk_Pooling.ipynb --output executed_notebook.ipynb --ExecutePreprocessor.timeout=600

 # Input Data
 - analysis/CCRIF_TC.csv